The TK905 shows offline because its data session has no valid APN. Text the apn command with your carrier's APN value and it reconnects in minutes.

 What APN do I use for the TK905 on Mint Mobile?

 Mint Mobile runs on T-Mobile's network, so the TK905 uses fast.t-mobile.com.
 Send apn123456 fast.t-mobile.com by SMS to the tracker's SIM number.
-No APN username or password is needed for Mint.
-We tested this exact command and the tracker reconnected within 4 minutes.
+No APN username or password is needed for Mint, and the tracker should reconnect after it accepts the new APN and pushes fresh data.

 What is the SMS command to change the APN on a TK905?